rubycourse/academy-resources/README.md

 Academy Resources
 =================

 These are general resources for The Iron Yard Academy students.
+You might also want to check out our guide to freelance and contract work, [The Little Freelancer](https://github.com/ericdodds/the-little-freelancer).

 ## Where do I find good images for homework, practice work or comps?